Controlled manipulation of solitons in a recirculating fiber loop using external potentials: Experimental setup and models

-The recirculating loop itself measures approximately \SI{5}{km} (roundtrip time $\approx \SI{24.552}{\micro\s}$) and is mostly comprised of a spool of commercial SMF-28 fiber (GVD coefficient $\beta_2 = \SI{-22}{ps^2/km}$, Kerr nonlinearity coefficient $\gamma = \SI{1.23}{ \per\W \per\km}$) connected at both ends to wavelength division multiplexers (WDMs).
+The recirculating loop itself measures approximately \SI{5}{km} (roundtrip time $\approx \SI{24.552}{\micro\s}$) and is mostly comprised of a spool of commercial SMF-28 fiber [group velocity dispersion (GVD) coefficient $\beta_2 = \SI{-22}{ps^2/km}$, Kerr nonlinearity coefficient $\gamma = \SI{1.23}{ \per\W \per\km}$] connected at both ends to wavelength division multiplexers (WDMs).
 Through these, light from a \SI{1455}{nm} pump laser is coupled in and out of the loop to realize backward Raman amplification.
 The laser's power is gated to the duration of the experiment and finely tuned to compensate for the total dissipation experienced by the signal during a roundtrip.
 In this way, losses are effectively canceled for the signal which can then propagate over extremely long distances, typically several thousands of kilometers.
 A representative evolution of the optical power during a single experiment is given in Supplement.
 We emphasize that in our experiments, even though the optical power is on average almost constant, the amplitude of the optical wavefield may undergo significant evolution in the course of one roundtrip due to the distributed Raman amplification.
 Upon consecutive circulations, the wavefield thus experiences periodic evolution of its power.
-However, for the range of parameters used in this work the typical linear and nonlinear length scales associated to the pulses we consider are consistently at least one order of magnitude longer than the length of a roundtrip.
+For the range of parameters used in this work the typical linear and nonlinear length scales associated to the pulses we consider are $L_\text{L} \approx L_\text{NL} \approx \SI{30}{km}$ which is substantially longer than the length of a roundtrip (see parameters above and in the caption of Fig.\,\ref{fig:setup}).
 In this case it is known that the nonlinear pulses behave as \textit{effective} solitons also referred to as \textit{guiding-center} solitons \cite{hasegawa_guiding-center_1990, hasegawa_guiding-center_1991}.